Korey Lee Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.56).
+- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.55).

-- The Diamondbacks rank 19th in baseball in home runs allowed (192 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs surrendered (193 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.